AshlynPowell/PWS-472-Labs/Lab 7- PCA admix.md

 conda activate angsd
 angsd -GL 1 -out PCA -nThreads $SLURM_NPROCS -doGlf 2 -doMajorMinor 1 -SNP_pval 1e-6 -doMaf 1 -bam bamlist.txt
 ```

-There are a lot of options here.
-You can look at them more in depth in the ANGSD documentation linked above.
 To submit the job, use:
 ```
 sbatch angsd_geno_like.job